-An Experiment in Film Photography Among California's Fabled Alabama Hills
+An 35mm Film Experiment Among California's Fabled Alabama Hills

 Tips, tricks, and thoughts on analog photography and why it's worth spending a lifetime to learn by Photographer Jason Corning

 Kodak Portra 160

 Photography is a graceful lover, a generous friend, and the album that gets you through a breakup.
 But like anything worth anything, photography requires as much as it gives.
 A lover deserves attentiveness, a friend wants understanding, and the record needs to be flipped.

 I recently took to the road in search of inspiration and an opportunity to refine.
 I set a route east from San Francisco over the Tioga pass, narrowly dodging Yosemite Valley’s bloat of seasonal tour buses and onto the legendary Highway 395.

 The 395 runs the length and hugs the curves of the Sierras, eventually fading into the dirt and tract homes outside San Bernardino.
 We would see hot springs, ghost towns and criminally large plates of biscuits & gravy.
 I would work on my double exposures and try for some long exposures of the night sky above the Alabama Hills.

 I have been shooting 35mm film on the same camera for 15 years.
 The Pentax K1000 is perfect for experimenting because it is fully manual with not a single feature beyond what is necessary to take an in-focus and properly exposed photograph.

 "Once I had the camera’s mechanics down, all that was left was to spend years and years shooting roll after roll of utter garbage."